GeoffCox/sterling-svelte/src/routes/components/menuitem/+page.md

 - Menu items can contain other menu items to display a submenu when clicked.
 - Submenus are shown in popovers above other content.
 - The select event is raised when a menu item or any of its children are clicked.
+- A submenu can contain MenuItem and non-MenuItem components.
 - Users can navigate menus using the keyboard:

   - Click/select a menu with enter or spacebar keys.